approvals/ApprovalTests.cpp/doc/CustomComparators.md

 <sup><a href='/tests/DocTest_Tests/core/FileApproverTests.cpp#L50-L60' title='File snippet `create_custom_comparator` was extracted from'>snippet source</a> | <a href='#snippet-create_custom_comparator' title='Navigate to start of snippet `create_custom_comparator`'>anchor</a></sup>
 <!-- endsnippet -->

-Then we call `FileApprover::registerComparator()` to tell Approval Tests to use `LengthComparator` to compare all files with extension `.length`.
+Then we call `FileApprover::registerComparatorForExtension()` to tell Approval Tests to use `LengthComparator` to compare all files with extension `.length`.
 This customisation will last for the rest of the test run, and we would typically put this in our `main.cpp`.

 <!-- snippet: use_custom_comparator -->
 <a id='snippet-use_custom_comparator'/></a>